-The following parameters are defined:
+The folowing parameters are defined:

 Audiences One or more audience strings.
 A device shall reject a token if none of the provided strings matches.

-Trustedissuer Optional list of trusted issuer metadata URIs.
+TrustedIssuer Optional list of trusted issuer metadata URIs.
 A device shall reject a token if the list is non-empty and the token does not match the information provided via one of the issuer metadata URIs.

-KeyID Optional list of keys.
+KeylD Optional list of keys.
 A device shall reject a token if this list is non-empty and none of the provided keys can verify the signature.
+ValidationPolicy Optional cert path validation policies to verify trusted issuers.
+If this list is non-empty a device shall only accept trusted issuers with matching TLS server certificates.

+CustomClaims Optional list of custom claims.
+A device shall reject a token if it does not contain a claim or if none of the provided claim values match.